1. What is MODBUS?1. Basic Concept

 <1> Device Address and Command Number are the same as above.

-<2> Returned Byte Count: Indicates the number of data bytes, which is the value of n in Data 1, 2 … n.
+<2> Returned Number of Bytes: Indicates the number of data bytes, which is the value of n in Data 1, 2 … n.

-<3> Data 1 … n: Since each data is an 8-bit number, each data represents the value of 8 switch quantities, with each bit being 0 indicating the corresponding switch is off and 1 indicating it is on.
-For example, in this example, it indicates that switch number 20 (index number 19) is on, switch number 21 is off, switch number 22 is on, switch number 23 is on, switch number 24 is off, switch number 25 is off, switch number 26 is on, switch number 27 is on … If the number of switch quantities queried is not a multiple of 8, the high part of the last byte is meaningless and set to 0.
+<3> Data 1 … n: Since each data is an 8-bit number, each data represents the value of 8 switch quantities, where each bit being 0 indicates the corresponding switch is off, and 1 indicates it is on.
+For example, in this example, it indicates that switch number 20 (index number 19) is closed, switch number 21 is off, switch number 22 is closed, switch number 23 is closed, switch number 24 is off, switch number 25 is off, switch number 26 is closed, and switch number 27 is closed … If the queried switch quantity is not a multiple of 8, then the high part of the last byte is meaningless and set to 0.

 <4> CRC Check is the same as above.